mrbrant89/wokedissident/_posts/2025/04/2025-04-23-trump-tourism-war.md

   <figcaption>Forget drug mules.
 The new enemy at the border?
 Grad students and backpackers.</figcaption>
 </figure>

-This bout spectacle - performative cruelty - not security.
+This is about spectacle - performative cruelty - not security.
 It’s a flex—a warning shot to the rest of the world: **don’t come here unless you're ready to be humiliated.**

 And the agents doing it? **They don’t need a reason.**